 Lease Purchase (Lease Option): assists low to moderate income homebuyers in purchasing a home by allowing them to lease a home with an option to buy; the rent payment is made up of the monthly rental payment plus an additional amount that is credited to an account for use as a down payment.

 Lender: A term referring to an person or company that makes loans for real estate purchases.
 Sometimes referred to as a loan officer or lender.

-Lender Option Commitments: an agreement giving a lender the option to deliver loans or securities by a certain date at agreed
+Lender Option Commitments: an agreement giving a lender the option to deliver loans or securities by a certain date at agreed upon terms.

 Liabilities: a person’s financial obligations such as long-term / short-term debt, and other financial obligations to be paid.